-Scotts Valley Senior Life (SVSL) has made the following grants:
+Scotts Valley Senior Life Association (SVSLA) has made the following grants to benefit senior citizens in the Scotts Valley area.

 Grant for Urgent Safety Improvements at Spring Lakes Park

-SVSL is providing a grant for urgent Safety Improvements at Spring Lakes Park senior residential community.
-For more information about this project or if you would like to support this grant call (831) 438-1000.
+SVSLA provided a grant for urgent Safety Improvements at Spring Lakes Park senior residential community.

 AED unit for Spring Lakes Park